duncanHsu/CowMQ-Python/README.md

 ## License

-CowMQ is available under the MIT license.
+CowMQ is available under the Apache License 2.0.